 I’m a paragraph.
 Double click me or click Edit Text to make it your own.

-FIRST LEGO League Challenge (aka FLL Challenge) teams include up to 10 memeber from grades 4-9).
-The students research a real-world problem such as food safety, recycling, energy, etc., and are challenged to develop a solution.
-They also must design, build, program a robot using LEGO, then compete on a table-top playing field.
+FIRST LEGO League Challenge (aka FLL Challenge) teams include up to 10 memeber from grades 4-9.
+Each year the students research a different real-world problem such as food safety, recycling, energy, etc., and are challenged to develop a solution.
+They also must design, build, program a robot using LEGO, and then compete on a table-top playing field.

-Along their discovery journey, they develop critical thinking and team-building skills, and even presentation skills, as they must present their solutions with a dash of creativity to judges.
+Along their discovery journey, they develop critical thinking and team-building skills, and even presentation skills, as they must present their solutions and robots with a dash of creativity to judges.
+D-Bug consistently mentors 3 teams at our school, and helps many others.